hturnbull93/bank/README.md

 > So I can spend my money,
 > I want to be able to withdraw from my account

 Test for Account for a withdraw method.
 In the describe block added a before block to deposit 1000, so there is something to withdraw.

 Test for withdraw 100 results in a balance of 900.
 Red.

 - Added withdraw method taking amount as param, sets balance to 900 hardcoded.

+Test for withdraw 200 results in balance of 800.
+Red.

+- withdraw now sets balance as balance less the withdrawn amount with the `-=` operator.

+Green.

+Test for withdraw 1500 results in error: Insufficient funds.

 <!-- Links -->